$G_2$-instantons over asymptotically cylindrical manifolds: Introduction

 This article inaugurates a concrete path for the study of 7-dimensional gauge theory in the context of $G_2-$manifolds.
 Its core is devoted to the solution of the Hermitian Yang-Mills (HYM) problem for holomorphic bundles over a noncompact Calabi-Yau 3-fold, under certain stability assumptions.

 This initiative fits in the wider context of gauge theory in higher dimensions, following the seminal works of S. Donaldson, R. Thomas, G. Tian and others.
-The common thread to such generalisations is the presence of a closed tensor on the base manifold $M$, inducing an analogous notion of anti-self-dual connections, or \emph{instantons}, on bundles over $M$.
+The common thread to such generalisations is the presence of a closed differential form on the base manifold $M$, inducing an analogous notion of anti-self-dual connections, or \emph{instantons}, on bundles over $M$.
 In the case at hand, $G_{2}-$manifolds are $7-$dimensional Riemannian manifolds with holonomy in the exceptional Lie group $G_{2}$, which translates exactly into the presence of such a closed structure.
 This allows one to make sense of $G_{2}-$\emph{instantons} as the energy-minimising gauge classes of connections, solutions to the corresponding Yang-Mills equation.

-While the development of similar theories, notably in dimensions four \cite{4-manifolds} and six \cite{Thomas}, has led to the remarkable invariants associated to moduli spaces of instantons, little is currently known about the $7-$dimensional case -- indeed, no $G_{2}-$instanton has yet been constructed, much less any moduli space invariants studied.
-This is due not least to the success and attractiveness of the previous theories themselves, but partly also to the relative scarcity of working examples of $G_{2}-$manifolds \cite{Bryant}\cite{Bryant-Salamon}\cite{Joyce}.
+While similar theories in dimensions four \cite{4-manifolds} and six \cite{Thomas} have led to the remarkable invariants associated to instanton moduli spaces, little is currently known about the $7-$dimensional case.
+Indeed, no $G_{2}-$instanton has yet been constructed\footnote{since this article's first version, T. Walpuski \cite{Walpuski} obtained instantons over D. Joyce's $G_2-$manifolds \cite{Joyce}. }, much less a Casson-type invariant rigorously defined.
+This is due not least to the success and attractiveness of the previous theories themselves, but partly also to the relative scarcity of working examples of $G_{2}-$manifolds \cite{Bryant}\cite{Bryant-Salamon}\cite{Joyce}. \\

 In 2003, A. Kovalev provided an original construction of compact manifolds $M$ with holonomy $G_{2}$ \cite{kovalevzinho,kovalevzao}.
-These are obtained by gluing two smooth asymptotically cylindrical Calabi-Yau 3-folds $W_{1}$ and $W_{2}$, truncated sufficiently far along the noncompact end, via an additional `twisted'\ circle component $S^{1}$.
-This opened a clear, three-step path in the theory of $G_{2}-$instantons:
+These are obtained by gluing two smooth asymptotically cylindrical Calabi-Yau 3-folds $W'$ and $W''$, truncated sufficiently far along the noncompact end, via an additional `twisted'\ circle component $S^{1}$, to obtain a compact Riemannian 7-manifold $M= \left( W'\times S^{1}\right) \widetilde{\#}\left( W''\times S^{1}\right)$, with possibly `long neck' and $\func{Hol}(M)=G_2$.
+This opened a clear, three-step path in the theory of $G_{2}-$instantons: \begin{description} \item[(1)]